House of Lords (Austria): History

 The House of Lords met for the first time on 29 April 1861 at the Palais Niederösterreich in Vienna's Herrengasse, its venue until the Austrian Parliament Building on the Ringstrasse boulevard was completed.
 The first session at the new location was held on 4 December 1883.
-The House of Lords chamber of debates was severely damaged in World War II.
-Restored in a modern style, it is today the meeting place of the National Council, the lower house of the Austrian Parliament.

 The Hungarian magnates refused to send members to the Austrian House of Lords and insisted on their own parliamentary assembly.
 Their requests were initially denied by Minister Schmerling ("Austria can wait"), nevertheless, on the eve of the Austro-Hungarian Compromise, the inaugural session of the second legislature took place on 20 May 1867 without Hungarian representatives even being called.
 Half a year later, the Diet of Hungary (Országgyűlés) was re-established by the December Constitution, including a House of Representatives as well as a House of Magnates (Főrendiház), while the Reichsrat legislature was only responsible for the Cisleithanian crown lands.
 Those common affairs which related to the whole Dual Monarchy, such as foreign policy, national defence and finances, were examined by parliamentary delegations of 60 MPs each; one third of the Austrian delegates were elected by the House of Lords.

 In December 1906, the members of the House of Lords led by Archduke Franz Ferdinand bitterly opposed the implementation of universal male suffrage, initiated by the Austrian government of Minister-president Baron Max Wladimir von Beck to meet the demands of the Social Democrats under Victor Adler.
 Beck could win the support by Emperor Franz Joseph, who sent his Grand Masters of the Court Prince Rudolf of Liechtenstein and Prince Alfred of Montenuovo to plead for the electoral reform in parliament.
 The proposal was finally approved and applied to the Cisleithanian legislative elections of 1907 and 1911.

 During the collapse of the Austro-Hungarian Empire, the last session of the House of Lords was held on 30 October 1918.
 The last Austrian Minister-president Heinrich Lammasch announced that his cabinet, appointed by Emperor Charles I on 27 October, would make no policy statement, whereupon the meeting was adjourned by Speaker Prince Alfred III of Windisch-Grätz after only five minutes.
 At the same time, the Provisional National Assembly of German-Austria met at the Palais Niederösterreich and implemented the government of State Chancellor Karl Renner.

 The House of Lords chamber of the Parliament Building was destroyed by bombing during World War II.
 It was rebuilt in a contemporary style, and today serves as the chamber of the Austrian National Council.